martisak/martisak/README.md

 **You may want to**

-- 📝 Read my blog posts about  about the life as a PhD student with focus on reproducible research [here](https://blog.martisak.se/).
+- 📝 Read my blog posts about the life as a PhD student with focus on reproducible research [here](https://blog.martisak.se/).

 - 🗞 Read my publications [here](https://blog.martisak.se/publications/).